upcmd/updocs-content/logs/c0107_vvvvv.md

     }

-    tender_bohr7: overall final exec vars:
+    self: final context exec vars:

     (*core.Cache)({
-      "tom": "this is tom in global",
+      "jerry": "this is jerry in global",
-      "jerry": "this is jerry in global"
+      "tom": "this is tom in global"
     })

     caller's vars to task (sub)::
     (*core.Cache)({
-      "tom": "this is tom in global",
+      "jerry": "this is jerry in global",
-      "jerry": "this is jerry in global"
+      "tom": "this is tom in global"
     })

       located task-> 2 [sub]: